BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 12/10/2019
 ---
 Honestly?
 I wasted most of the day.
 Instead of doing things for studies or something I like, I decided to work... 😓 I should be ashamed and this is a lesson for me - don't do work after work 🤨

+13/10/2019
+---
+It was a quite nice Sunday :).
+I visited my friends, been at the church, watched F1 and went to Bialystok.
+Quite good..

+14/10/2019
+---
+Good Monday!
+I did a good work (finally closed the topic that I had since Wednesday...), I've been at the University and did some work on my presentation about design patterns 👏👍

+15/10/2019
+---
+Yay!
+It was a cool day! 😎 I didn't have to go to the University and I was productive at work + I had some free time to do some tasks for studies 💪.

+16/10/2019
+---
+It was another good day.
+Surprisingly this week is really good for me and thanks God for that 🙏.
+Today I've met with friends from church.
+We were singing songs, praying together and talking ☺️.
+I've met new person and it was a nice time :)

+17/10/2019
+---
+What a crazy day it was 😅.
+I finished my work at 9 PM!
+But it's all ok because during the day I had to be on studies + I was also traveling (drove home) 🙂.

+18/10/2019
+---
+Few times I've been thinking whether all this short notes makes any sense 🤔...
+Well, I don't have answer to that yet but since over a year this's my morning routine I don't want to break it ✋

+19/10/2019
+---
+Another good day :).
+I did some homework for studies + I got invited on wedding 👰🤵.
+I wrote about my friend who got engaged about a month ago.
+They invited me and all my family to the wedding :).
+I'm happy about this and I want to go there!